Raviteja-Ainampudi/Container-Security-API---Encryption-as-a-Service/README.md

 - You can use any key for this encryption.
 But make sure you use the same "KEY" for both the encryption and decryption.
 Or the end results may vary.

-- Rememeber the key.
+- Remember the key.
 If you forget the key.
 It is highly not possible to retrieve back your files.
 Because the AES is a beast.

 - It is recommended to run this script on a "Virtual Machine".